 The other European countries with their stocks are England (9 ha), Croatia (219 ha), Luxembourg (146 ha), Moldova (2,042 ha), Portugal (5 ha), Romania (1,301 ha), Russia (78 ha), Switzerland (216 ha), Slovakia (211 ha), Slovenia (501 ha), Czech Republic (706 ha), Ukraine (685 ha) and Hungary (1,624 ha).
-Overseas there were stocks in this year Argentina (297 ha), Australia (296 ha), Brazil (7 ha), Chile (100 ha), China (2 ha), Japan.
+This year there were stocks in overseas Argentina (297 ha), Australia (296 ha), Brazil (7 ha), Chile (100 ha), China (2 ha), Japan.
 Canada (549 ha), New Zealand (1,051 ha), South Africa (261 ha) and Uruguay (12 ha), as well United States with the states California (5,223 ha), Michigan. new York.
 Oregon.
 Virginia and Washington,

 The variety occupied a total of 43,563 hectares of vineyards in 2010 (Statistics Kym Anderson ).
 Compared to 1990 with only 18,879 hectares at the time, this was far more than double the amount with an increasing tendency.
 It lies in the worldwide varieties ranking at rank 19.